Tschaul/twister-lib-js/README.md

 * 32050: DHT resource signature could not be verified.
 * 32051: Unknown query setting was requested.
 * 32052: DHT resource is empty.
-(Only thrown for status profile and avatar resources.)
+(Only thrown for status, post, profile and avatar resources.)
 * 32060: Post signature could not be verified.
 * 32061: Public key not available on server.
 * 32062: Signatureof retwisted post could not be verified.